Why is it important to determine the sample size?

 Are you ready to survey your research target?
-Research surveys can help you gain insights from your target audience.
-The data you collect gives you insights to meet customer needs, leading to an increase in sales and customer loyalty.
-Sample size determination is imperative to the researcher to determine the right number of respondents, keeping in mind the quality of the research study.
+Research surveys help you gain insights from your target audience.
+The data you collect gives you insights to meet customer needs, leading to increased sales and customer loyalty.
+Sample size calculation and determination are imperative to the researcher to determine the right number of respondents, keeping in mind the research study’s quality.

-So, how do you know who should get your survey?
+So, how should you determine the sample size?
+How do you know who should get your survey?
 How do you decide on the number of the target audience?

 What is ‘sample size’?

-A ‘sample size’ is a market research term used for defining the number of individuals included to conduct research.
-You’ll need to choose your sample based on certain characteristics or demographics, such as age, gender, or physical location.
+‘Sample size’ is a market research term used for defining the number of individuals included to conduct research.
+Researchers choose their sample based on demographics, such as age, gender, or physical location.

 Let’s say you are a market researcher in the US and want to send out a survey or questionnaire.
-The purpose of the survey is to understand the feelings of your audience toward a new cell phone you are about to launch.
-You want to know what people in the US think about the new product to predict the success or failure of the phone before launch.
+The purpose of the survey is to understand your audience’s feelings toward a new cell phone you are about to launch.
+You want to know what people in the US think about the new product to predict the phone’s success or failure before launch.

 What are the terms used around the sample size?

-- Confidence Level: Confidence level tells you how sure you can be that your data is accurate.
+- Confidence level: Confidence level tells you how sure you can be that your data is accurate.
 It is expressed as a percentage and aligned to the confidence interval.
-For example, if your confidence level is 90% then it is most likely that your results will be 90% accurate.
+For example, if your confidence level is 90%, your results will most likely be 90% accurate.

-- The Margin of Error (Confidence Interval): When it comes to surveys, there’s no way to be 100% accurate.
+- The margin of error (confidence interval): When it comes to surveys, there’s no way to be 100% accurate.
 Confidence intervals tell you how far off from the population means you’re willing to allow your data to fall.
-A margin of error describes how close you can reasonably expect a survey result to fall relative to the true population value.
+A margin of error describes how close you can reasonably expect a survey result to fall relative to the real population value.

-- Standard of Deviation: Standard deviation is the measure of the dispersion of a set of data from its mean.
+- Standard deviation: Standard deviation is the measure of the dispersion of a data set from its mean.
 It measures the absolute variability of a distribution.
 The higher the dispersion or variability, the greater the standard deviation and the greater the magnitude of the deviation.
 For example, you have already sent out your survey.
 How much variance do you expect in your responses?
 That variation in response is the standard of deviation.

-What is the sample size determination formula?
-Learn how to calculate a sample size
+Sample size calculation formula – Learn how to determine a sample size

-With all the necessary terms defined, it’s time to learn how to determine sample size using a sample calculation.
+With all the necessary terms defined, it’s time to learn how to determine sample size using a sample calculation formula.

 Your confidence level corresponds to a Z-score.
 This is a constant value needed for this equation.
 Here are the z-scores for the most common confidence levels: